anchal-0617/anchal-0617/README.md

 ---

 ## 🎯 What I'm Focused On
-- 🤖 Machine Learning & Computer Vision
+- 🤖 Machine Learning & Model Building
-- 💻 Backend development using Python frameworks
+- 🧠 Improving problem-solving (DSA)
+- 📊 Working with data-driven applications
-- ⚡ Writing efficient and scalable solutions
+- ⚡ Building efficient and logical solutions

 ---